India says will act against Finmeccanica if bribe charges proved

 “We will go to the root of the problem.
 If charges of bribery are proved, suitable action will be taken,” said the official, who declined to be named because of the sensitivity of the matter.

-The source added that under Indian defense procurement rules, companies involved in corruption can be punished with blacklisting and fines.
+The source added that under Indian defence procurement rules, companies involved in corruption can be punished with blacklisting and fines.